- Even changing the clocks just 1 hour can wreak havoc on your alertness, heart, and ability to drive safely.

 But for a few days after the time change, they also took longer to fall asleep and were more likely to wake up in the middle of the night.

-In the spring, late risers will get their turn, though, with the “loss” of one hour affecting them for a week or longer.
+In the spring, late risers will get their turn, though, with the “loss” of 1 hour affecting them for a week or longer.

 Changing the clocks in your house is easy.